relativitydev/relativity.testing.framework.api/README.md

 ### Logging

 Relativity.Testing.Framework.Api allows users to disable sending us stack traces of their code by default (while still sending other non-sensitive usage information) with the EnableApplicationInsights flag.
-By default this flag is set to true and will log "Usage-Only" items.
+The flag is a boolean that should be set in your RunSettings.
 For further details please read [Metrics-Collection.md](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api.Documentation/articles/Metrics-Collection.md).

 ## Contributing